Shorthanded Wizards struggle from the start, can’t recover in loss to Pelicans

 That the Pelicans have been struggling themselves made no difference.
-Washington was lifeless until the fourth quarter and fell, 124-106, to drop to 3-11 this season.
+Washington was lifeless until the fourth quarter and fell, 124-106, to drop to 3-11.

 It was Pelicans’ first win in 11 days.

-Bradley Beal was once again the Wizards’ lone viable offensive weapon and even he got off to a poor start.
+Bradley Beal was again the Wizards’ lone viable offensive weapon, and even he got off to a poor start.
 One day after Coach Scott Brooks diagnosed Washington’s issues as simply missing too many shots, the Wizards opened by shooting 1 for 11 and were in such dire straits early in the second quarter that they ran the offense through center Robin Lopez for a time.

 Beal more than made up for a sluggish first quarter by scoring 24 in the third quarter alone, finishing with 47 points on 17-for-37 shooting.
 Lopez added 14.